zimaxnet/sustineo/.vscode/docs.md

 </svg>
 ```

 5. End as quickly as you can.
 Do not add a lenghty conclusion, but do not end abuptly.
-Just tell the user tha that you have finished the implementation and that you have double checked the design to make sure it is pixel perfect.
+Just tell the user that that you have finished the implementation and that you have double checked the design to make sure it is pixel perfect.

 ### END STEPS